jcrist/msgspec/_sources/benchmarks.rst.txt

 .. note::

-    You can use the radio buttons on the bottom to sort by encode time, decode time, or total roundtrip time.
+    You can use the radio buttons on the bottom to sort by encode time, decode time, total roundtrip time, or serialized message size.
+Hovering over a bar will also display its corresponding value.

-From the chart above, you can see that ``msgspec asarray`` is the fastest method for both serialization and deserialization, closely followed by ``msgspec`` (with ``msgpack`` and ``orjson`` not too far behind).
-I'm actually surprised at how much overhead ``pyrobuf`` has (the actual protobuf encoding should be pretty efficient), I suspect there's some optimizations that could still be done there.
+From the chart above, you can see that ``msgspec msgpack asarray`` is the fastest method for both serialization and deserialization.
+It also results in the smallest serialized message size, just edging out ``pyrobuf``.
+This makes sense; with ``asarray=True`` `Struct` types don’t serialize the field names in each message (things like ``"first"``, ``"last"``, …), only the values, leading to smaller messages and higher performance.

+The ``msgspec msgpack`` and ``msgspec json`` benchmarks also performed quite well, encoding/decoding faster than all other options, even those implementing the same serialization protocol.
+This is partly due to the use of `Struct` types here - since all keys are statically known, the msgspec decoders can apply a few optimizations not available to other Python libraries that rely on `dict` types instead.

 That said, all of these methods serialize/deserialize pretty quickly relative to other python operations, so unless you're counting every microsecond your